Inspector Notty K: Production

 The film was announced two months after the release of Boss 2: Back to Rule, and filmed in Bangladesh, Kolkata, Italy and Bangkok.

 Release

 The film started as an India-Bangladesh joint production by Jeetz Filmworks and Jaaz Multimedia.
-Late in shooting, the rules for joint productions changed.
+Later in shooting, the rules for joint productions changed.
 Rather than delay the release until a required preview committee was formed, the producers decided to release it as an Indian film, which Jazz Multimedia then imported to Bangladesh.

 It was released in India on 19 January 2018 in 130 theatres.
 Originally intended to release simultaneously in Bangladesh, it was delayed there by one week to 26 January, when it opened in 81 theatres.

 Critical reception

 In a review by The Times of India, the film received 2.5 out of 5 stars, saying the film fails to keep the audience entertained due to its weak screenplay and storyline.

 Soundtrack

 The soundtrack of the film was composed by Suddho Roy & Savvy Gupta.
 The soundtrack features vocals from Nakash Aziz, Dev Negi, Shweta Pandit, Raj Barman & Sonu Nigam.